brnhaze/SQL_Project/cleaning_data.md

 ### Used Columns
 1. Identifying schemas of tables and their datatypes and Null values showed errors

 	E.g., SELECT column_name, data_type, is_nullable
 		FROM information_schema.columns
 		WHERE table_name = 'all_sessions'

  	 The schema stated either NO or YES to null values but when checking these columns using SELECT statement showed the  opposite at times.

 2. all_sessions

 	2. a. city

+  		UPDATE all_sessions
+		SET city = NULL
+		WHERE city = 'not available in demo dataset'

+		UPDATE all_sessions
+		SET city = NULL
+		WHERE city = '(not set)'

  	2. b. country

+		UPDATE all_sessions
+		SET country = NULL
+		WHERE country = '(not set)'

   	2. c. transactionrevenue

+		UPDATE all_sessions
+		SET transactionrevenue = transactionrevenue/1000000

+		UPDATE all_sessions
+		SET transactionrevenue = ROUND(transactionrevenue, 2)

   	2. d. fullvisitorid

+		UPDATE all_sessions
+		SET fullvisitorid = LEFT(fullvisitorid::TEXT, LENGTH(fullvisitorid::TEXT) - 12)::NUMERIC
+		WHERE fullvisitorid IS NOT NULL

+		ALTER TABLE all_sessions
+		ALTER COLUMN fullvisitorid SET DATA TYPE INTEGER USING fullvisitorid::INTEGER

    	2. e. v2productcategory

+		UPDATE all_sessions
+		SET v2productcategory = NULL
+		WHERE v2productcategory IS NOT NULL AND v2productcategory = '(not set)'

-   	3. f. productprice
+   	2. f. productprice

-3. analytics
-4. products
-	4. a. orderedquantity
-5. sales_by_sku
-	5. a. total_ordered
+     		UPDATE all_sessions
+		SET productprice = productprice/1000000

+		UPDATE all_sessions
+		SET productprice = ROUND(productprice, 2)

+		UPDATE all_sessions
+		SET productprice = NULL
+		WHERE productprice = '0.00'

-6. sales_report
+3. sales_report

-	6. a. productsku
+	3. a. productsku

- 	6. b. total_ordered
+		SELECT productsku,
+		LEFT(productsku, 3) = 'GGO' AS three,
+		LEFT(productsku, 4) = 'GGOE' AS four
+		FROM sales_by_sku WHERE productsku IS NOT NULL

-  	6. c. name
+  	3. c. name

+		UPDATE sales_report
+		SET name = LTRIM(name)
+		WHERE name IS NOT NULL

 ### Other Columns
 1.